matspike/matspike.github.io/index.md

 ### Hypothes.is

-This is a way to work collaboratively on annotating webpages and pdf documents with a group.
+This is a way to work collaboratively on annotating webpages and pdf documents with a group, as well as a way to make private annotations for yourself.
 Can you:

 1. Sign up and install the browser extension here: [Get started with Hypothesis](https://web.hypothes.is/start/)
 2. Join the class group with this link: https://hypothes.is/groups/KMGqZoBZ/linguistic-complexity-21